top of page

 5. Be Flexible with Naps (But Not Too Flexible)

 Nap times will likely be affected for the first few days, especially if you have a young child on a multiple-nap schedule.
 Give them a little grace as their bodies adapt, but try not to let naps fall too far off the ideal timing.
 Avoid letting naps get too close to bedtime, which can delay sleep and make the transition last longer than needed.
+Follow a schedule based on their biological rhythms and continue to keep an eye on their sleep cues to catch them at their best time for sleep.

 6. Watch for Early Morning Wakes

 Once clocks fall back, children can wake up an hour earlier than usual (ouch!).
 If your child tends to wake up early, try to delay responding for a few extra minutes each day.
 Using a sound machine, blackout curtains, or a toddler clock can help signal it’s still sleep time and reduce the risk of early-morning wake-ups sticking around.
+If your little one pops up at 5:30 a.m., try waiting a few minutes before responding.
+Gradually stretch that time later each morning.

 7. Have Patience (With Yourself, Too!)